Pop:

 But since then it had been sung all the more.
 By classical singers like Dawn Upshaw and Anne Sophie von Otter as well as icons like Ella Fitzgerald, Johnny Hartman or Julie Andrews.
 But my favorite one remains Gertrude Lawrence from 1941. (https://youtu.be/zzg_8SZz-L4)

-”Sehnsucht”: The original is a Lied for voice and piano by Johannes Brahms.
-Listen to the original song here: https://youtu.be/7fxXJrR8BWo
+*”Sehnsucht”: Here, the original is a song for voice and piano by Johannes Brahms.
+(Listen to the original song here: https://youtu.be/7fxXJrR8BWo)

-”Die Nacht”: With this adaptation of the marvelous German Lied by Richard Strauss, I try to enrich the small number of choral works that this composer wrote with an additional piece.
+”Die Nacht”: With this adaptation of the marvelous song by Richard Strauss, I try to enrich the small number of choral works that this composer wrote with an additional piece.
 The song has an enchanting atmosphere and the most beautiful poem.
 There is also a slightly easier version available (where the sopranos don’t have to sustain the high f).

 ”Music for a While”: Henry Purcell’s most beloved song.
 In this SATB arrangement all the voices are participating equally in the melodic lines.
 Even the accompanying parts are sung on the words of the poem.